twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### get(releaseId)

 This endpoint fetches the provided release.
+The `releaseId` is the release sid.

 #### create(requestObject)